swarmstack/swarmstack/README.md

 - _Before proceeding, make sure your hosts have their time in sync via NTP_

-- _Manual swarmstack installation instructions are available at [Manual swarmstack installation.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Manual%20swarmstack%20installation.md)_
+- _For manual swarmstack installation instructions, see [Manual swarmstack installation.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Manual%20swarmstack%20installation.md)_

-- _If installing behind a web proxy, see [Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)_
+- _When installing behind a required web proxy, see [Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)_

 - _For documentation on using LDAP for authentication with swarmstack, see [Using LDAP.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20LDAP.md)_